SB-27182/loba-NN/README.md

 <br>

 ##### `Direct Hypothesis Testing:`
-&nbsp; Above, I've used loba-NN to transform the latent density distribution into the observed space.
+Above, I've used loba-NN to transform the latent density distribution into the observed space.
 The nature of invertible neural networks is to enact this space transform in either direction.
 In the opposite direction, we may transform a set of observed values (like in an experimental sample) into the latent density.
 This means we may directly rate the accuracy of our statistical model based on how "extreme" the latent mappings, *ie:* **p-values** are. <br>
 More interestingly, we may dive further into the latent representation and see exactly which independent latent variables agree/disagree with the new data.
 Unlike standard hypothesis testing encountered in a statistics course, we may analyze at a deeper level which aspects of the statistical model are good, and which may need updating.<br>
 Note: This is analogous to anomaly detection using VAEs, save for the fact that our space transform is bijective and deterministic.